 If you are just looking to add a quick pinch of heat, reach for the cayenne pepper powder.
-This spice is very common and adds lots of heat without disrupting a meal’s flavor.
+This spice is very common and can add plenty of heat without disrupting a meal’s flavor.

-What cayenne lacks is texture – if your meals rely on the physical peppers for substance, this spice may not work for you.
-However, for adding heat, cayenne is the king of the kitchen!
+What cayenne lacks is texture.
+If your meals rely on the physical peppers for substance, this spice may not work for your needs.
+However, for adding heat, cayenne is the king of the spice rack!

 Another alternative for serrano peppers is to use some spare hot sauce.
 Serrano peppers are sometimes used in hot sauces, especially when they are allowed to ripen fully to red.

-Be careful which hot sauce you choose, as some are highly flavorful.
-Don’t add anything that will compete for flavor with your meal or dish.
+Be careful which hot sauce you choose, as some are highly flavorful and can impact the taste of your meal.
+Don’t add anything that will out-compete your meal’s flavor.